Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

     ```

 Path or URL to an SSZ-encoded state file.
 The state file can be used to specify the genesis state,
-or a recent finalized checkpoint state from which to sync.
+or a [recent finalized checkpoint state from which to sync].

 !!! note